 In New Hampshire, a diverse mix of snake species can be found, each playing its distinct part in the state’s ecosystem.
-The state’s array of habitats from forests to water bodies, allows both non-venomous and venomous snakes to flourish.
+The state’s array of habitats, from forests to water bodies, allows both non-venomous and venomous snakes to flourish.
 For example, the Northern Water Snake is one common non-venomous snake species, identifiable by their brown or gray color with unique band patterns.
 It might surprise you to know how crucial these creatures are in controlling populations of small mammals and amphibians in their habitats.
-Knowing all this knowledge affects our understanding and our interaction with wildlife, particularly those residing within arm’s reach or just a few steps away from us.
+Knowing all this knowledge affects our understanding and interaction with wildlife, particularly those within arm’s reach or just a few steps away from us.

 Overview of Snakes in New Hampshire